kubedb/docs/docs/guides/proxysql/overview/overview.md

 # Introduction

-Highly available and better performance are a crucial for database.
+High availability and better performance are crucial for the database.
 To keep pace with the growing traffic/connection/data size, often we add multiple database servers and use replication among themselves.
 For smooth service, we often want to route the read and write intelligently.

 Say we may have some secondary (slave) servers along with primary (master) servers and we want to split the read traffic to the slaves and the write traffic to the masters.
-On top of that what will happen if the replication delays or some server crashes?
+On top of that, what will happen if the replication delays or some server crashes?

-[ProxySQL](http://www.proxysql.com/) comes in hand in such situation.
+[ProxySQL](http://www.proxysql.com/) comes in hand in such a situation.

 ## What is ProxySQL